rachwal/IoT/README.md

 Core logic of the system is implemented in the management abstraction layer.
 It is responsible for interpretation of requests from end user or presentation layer, storing the abstract system state and coordination physical devices management layer.

-Device management layer has device register, accepts requests to perform a specific action by the edge device controller.
+Device management layer contains device register, accepts requests to perform a specific action by the edge device controller.
 Edge device controller is a module responsible for direct setting and getting values on a physical device.

 Connecting, Control, Monitoring and Automation